What can I do with a Family and Child Studies (FCST) degree?

 I am interested in other subject areas and would like to pursue a minor.
 How do I choose a minor and what do I need to do to complete one?

 It is not necessary to have a minor, but often students in the Family and Child Studies department pursue minors in different areas based on passion or interests not covered in the Family and Child Studies area.
+For example, students interested in pursuing Speech Pathology/Audiology in graduate study, might minor in that area.
+Or a student interested in owning a business or beginning an NGO may minor in Entrepreneurship.
 Contact the department that offers the minor to learn what the current requirements are and submit a change of major/minor form to that department for approval and signature.

 What do I do if the Family and Child Studies (FCST) courses I want to register for are closed?